MakerLabsVan/Flight_Mode/README.md

 ![Set IP](Set_IP.jpg)
 8. Connect
 9. Open the program on the slave computer
-10. Connect the device
+10. Click the "Open the device" button
-11. Choose Flight Mode
+11. Click the "Flight Mode" button
 12. Go back to the desktop of the master computer
 13. Open the Zhuoyuan Movie program
 ![Zhuoyuan Program](Movie_player.jpg)